awsdocs/amazon-emr-management-guide/doc_source/emr-studio-debug.md

 1. To launch the Spark UI, choose **Link** under **Spark UI**\.
 If your Spark application is running, the Spark UI opens in a new tab\.
 If the application has completed, the Spark History Server opens instead\.

-   To change the web interface, add one of the following paths after `.com` to modify the URL\.
+   After you launch the Spark UI, you can modify the URL in the browser to open the YARN ResourceManager or the Yarn Timeline Server\.
+Add one of the following paths after `amazonaws.com`\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-debug.html)

 ------
 #### [ Studio UI ]

-**Launch the persistent YARN timeline server, Spark history server, or Tez UI from the clusters list**
+**Launch the persistent YARN Timeline Server, Spark History Server, or Tez UI from the clusters list**

 1. In your EMR Studio, select **EMR on EC2** on the left side of the page to open the **EMR on EC2** clusters list\.